rastringer/rastringer.github.io/blockchain_articles/blockchain_primer.md

 The ‘proof-of-work’ model is difficult to do efficiently at scale.
-In the case of Bitcoin, the computation power necessary to solve the cryptographic riddles necessary to process the blocks, and update and synchronize an ever-growing blockchain means Bitcoin accounts for 0.21 percent [worldwide electricity consumption](https://digiconomist.net/bitcoin-energy-consumption).
+In the case of Bitcoin, the computation power necessary to solve the cryptographic riddles necessary to process the blocks, and update and synchronize an ever-growing blockchain means Bitcoin accounts for 0.21 percent of [electricity consumption worldwide](https://digiconomist.net/bitcoin-energy-consumption).
 It also suffers from a lack of efficiency, with slow transaction times, and high fees.
-In December 2017, the highest average transaction fee reached [$55](https://bitinfocharts.com/comparison/bitcoin-transactionfees.html#3m).
+In December 2017, average transaction fees reached a high of [$55](https://bitinfocharts.com/comparison/bitcoin-transactionfees.html#3m).

 ### Proof of stake